-Workers recently laid off are considering going back to school to enhance their training, and students are looking at new career paths to maximize their likelihood of finding a viable job after graduation.
+Workers recently laid off are considering going back to school to enhance their training, and students are looking at new career paths to maximize their likelihood of finding a viable job (part-time or full-time) after graduation in higher education.
 One segment of the economy that sees a boost during these uncertain times is community colleges; students typically enroll at higher rates during economic downturns than they do during a strong economy.
-But faced with reduced funding by governments, lack of investment in technological innovation and changing business models, community colleges cannot deliver a learning experience that is exceptional for their students.
+But faced with reduced funding by governments, lack of investment in technological innovation and changing business models, community colleges cannot deliver a learning experience that is exceptional for their part-time or full-time students.

 Lack of funding and investment from governments has led community colleges to face some unique challenges, namely, the ability to increase student learning efficacy with up-to-date technologies.
 We'll break down the challenges community colleges and their students face, and how Kritik can help address those concerns.

 One of the biggest concerns for educators today is ensuring their students can access adequate technologies to learn effectively.
 Demographically, community college students, on average, hold lower-incomes than those who attend universities or other private institutions.
-Therefore access to technologies is limited.
-Whether computers, high-speed home internet, or classroom technologies and resources such as digital textbooks, community college students do not have the economic means needed to invest in these technologies.
+Therefore, access to technologies is limited to low-income students or those in public institutions.

 Removing price as a barrier to access was a critical first step in ensuring community college students access Kritik's learning platform.

-Lack of personalized support for students
+2. Personalized support for students

 In a recent study conducted by Kritik, we found that over 90% of students say that receiving personalized feedback on their work is critically important to their success.
-Utilizing tools like Kritik's free peer assessment platform allows students to receive the personalized feedback on their work that they need while reducing the amount of time educators spend on grading.
+Utilizing tools like Kritik's free peer assessment platform allows students to receive personalized feedback on their work that they need while reducing the amount of time educators spend on grading.
 That saved time, which would have been spent on grading, can now be allocated to more 1:1 time with students.

 Critical thinking skills are developed when students can assess multiple pieces of information and form together solutions to complex problems.
 Building this skill set requires time and constant effort.
 Through peer assessment, students are continuously exposed to new viewpoints and are challenged on their way of thinking.
 Being able to reassess and adjust their points of view based upon feedback a peer has given to them on their assignment, will instill a deeper level of learning for students.

 Consider breaking down larger papers into smaller mini-assignments – scaffolding assignments – to maximize the amount of feedback students receive.
 With increased assignments, increased grading may also come as a result; however, by utilizing peer assessment, educators are able to shift the onus of grading to their students, thus saving them time and increasing the amount of personalized feedback each student receives.

-Enhancing learning for community college students
+5. Enhancing learning for community college students

 Click here to learn more about this exclusive offer & to book a quick and personalized demo.